guilhemmarchand/TA-risk-superhandler/docs/deployment.rst

 JSON consistency
 ^^^^^^^^^^^^^^^^

-**It is recommended to verify the consistency of the JSON object before saving changes in the referencial lookup:**
+**It is recommended to verify the consistency of the JSON object before saving changes in the reference lookup:**

 - https://jsonlint.com/

 **What if the JSON object definition is inconsistent?**

-If for some reasons, the JSON is not well formated, the backend will raise an exception, example:
+If for some reasons, the JSON is not well formatted, the backend will raise an exception, example:

 ::